brightsign/argus-audience-measurement-extension/docs/power-analysis.md

 ### 5.1 Motivation

 Traditional TOPS/Watt measures instantaneous computational efficiency but ignores long-term reliability.
-A platform that delivers high TOPS/W but requires replacement every 3 years provides less *lifetime value* than a platform with moderate TOPS/W but 11-year lifespan.
+A platform that delivers high TOPS/W but requires replacement within warranty period provides less *lifetime value* than a platform with moderate TOPS/W and exceptional reliability.

 We propose **Reliable-TOPS/Watt (R-TOPS/W)**, which weights computational efficiency by expected operational lifetime: